-Cybercriminals are raising the black flag this Black Friday and Cyber Monday.
-These are the biggest shopping days of the year and these criminals know that the sales ads and offers will soon start pouring in.
-Buried among those offers will be fake deals from these cyber criminals.
+This is the start of the season.
+No, I am not talking about the Christmas season or the shopping season.
+I am referring to the phishing season.
+These are the biggest shopping days of the year, and these criminals know that the sales ads and offers will soon start pouring in.
+Buried among those offers will be phishing messages offering fake deals from these cybercriminals.
 Use these tips to stay safe this year.

 Also, make sure that there are no additional names following the .com.
 Dell.com.dealsexpress.fr will not take you to Dell.com.
 The address is composed of a few elements.
-Items before the site name are subdomains so support.dell.com is a subdomain of Dell.com.
-Items listed before the .com, .org, or other top level domain name in the address direct you to a specific site while items following a / will take you to a specific location on that website.
-For example, Walmart.com/toys/lego.html would take you to a page called lego.html in the toys folder on the Walmart.com website.
+Items before the site name are subdomains, so support.dell.com is a subdomain of Dell.com.
+Items listed before the .com, .org, or another top-level domain name in the address direct you to a specific site while items following a / will take you to a particular location on that website.
+For example, Walmart.com/toys/lego.html would bring you to a page called lego.html in the toys folder on the Walmart.com website.

-Certificates are used by websites to prove their identity.
-Certificate issuers are companies that computers are configured to trust and companies go through a validation process and then purchase certificates from these companies.
-The certificates are installed on a website and then your browser verifies that the certificate was issued for the site you are visiting and that the certificate came from a certificate authority that you trust.
+Certificates are used by websites to prove their identity, and they are purchased through a trusted certificate authority.
+Certificate authorities are companies that computers are configured to trust.
+When a company wants to validate the identity of their site and encrypt data over the Internet, they go through a validation process and then purchase certificates from a certificate authority.
+The certificates are installed on their website and then your browser verifies that the certificate was issued for the site you are visiting and that the certificate came from a certificate authority that you trust.

-Take these warnings seriously and do not proceed to such sites.
-While there are some instances where a legitimate site could have a certificate problem, it is generally not worth the risk to proceed.
+Take these warnings seriously and do not proceed to sites with invalid certificates.
+While there are some instances where a legitimate site could have a certificate problem, it is likely a fraudulent site set up to impersonate another site or set up to scam as many people as possible before getting shut down.
+So if you see a certificate error, it is generally not worth the risk to proceed.

 I hope you stay safe this holiday shopping season.
 Catch the Black Friday and Cyber Monday deals without getting pillaged by following the tips above.
 Above all, remember if a deal sounds too good to be true, it probably is a hoax or a scam.